-This research employed a cross-sectional design conducted from June 2024 to December 2024.
-Children aged 6-12 years, attending HBS Dental Hospital, Islamabad were included by using Non probability consecutive sampling technique.
-Excluded were children with special needs or impairments, Children using drugs that influence oral health and Children with systemic illnesses influencing oral health.
-The sample size consisted of 100 children.
-The data was collected by principal investigator herself; prior to data collection written informed consent was obtain from parents/Guardian, who willing to participate in this study.
-A validated food frequency questionnaire (FFQ) developed by Willett et al. (1985) was administered to parents/guardians to gather information on SSB consumption and other relevant factors.
-FFQ consists of 61 number of items with five point likert scale 0(Never) to 4(daily).
-Intra Oral examination using the DMFT (Decayed, Missing, and Filled Teeth) index to assess the prevalence of dental caries was conducted by trained dentist with at least 2 years of experience.
+This research employed a cross-sectional design.
+Children aged 6-12 years, attending HBS Dental Hospital, Islamabad, from July 2024 to December 2024 were included by using Non probability consecutive sampling technique.
+Excluded were the children with special needs or impairments, Children using drugs that influence oral health and Children with systemic illnesses influencing oral health.
+To ensure a 95% confidence interval and 5% margin of error, a sample of 100 children was calculated based on the anticipated prevalence of sugar-sweetened beverage consumption.
+The data was collected by the principal investigator after taking written informed consent from the parents/guardians who agreed participate in the study.
+A validated food frequency questionnaire (FFQ) developed by Willett et al. (1985) was administered to parents/guardians to gather information on sugar-sweetened beverages (SSBs) intake and other relevant factors.
+FFQ consists of 61 number of items with five point likert scale O(Never) to 4(daily).
+Intra Oral examination using the DMFT (Decayed, intake, promoting dietary education, and good oral hygiene practices can decrease the risk of caries.
+18 months old may be at risk of caries due to sugar-sweetened beverage consumption, with further risks increasing with age.
+(11, 14)

+Missing, and Filled Teeth) index to assess the prevalence of dental caries was conducted by trained dentist with at least 2 years of experience.
 The Child Oral Health Impact Profile (COHIP) developed by Broder et al. (2007) was used to assess the impact of dental caries on children's oral health related quality of life.
-COHIP consists of 34 number of items with five point likert scale 0(Never) to 4(very often).
+COHIP consists of 34 number of items with five point likert scale O(Never) to 4(very often).
 Data were recorded accurately and confidentially.

+Ethical Considerations

-Ethical Considerations: Informed consent was obtain from parents.
+Informed consent was obtained from parents/guardians.
 Confidentiality and anonymity of participants were maintained.